bulk88/tinymta/docs/README.md

 ---
 ---
 # tinymta
-Lightweight Javascript-free HTML client for NYC MTA Subway Train arrival times
+Lightweight Javascript-free HTML flip phone client for NYC MTA Subway Train arrival times
 ## About

 The official SubwayTime website at [http://subwaytime.mta.info/index.html#/app/home](http://subwaytime.mta.info/index.html#/app/home) (defunct May 2021, [https://new.mta.info/nearby](https://new.mta.info/nearby) is even slower) is too bloated.
 It uses a modern huge Javascript framework.
 Does not scroll with up/down key presses on modern desktop browsers.
 Does not work on smartphones older than 3 years (like my Windows Mobile phone).
 Does not work on dumb phones.
 Too slow to use over 2G cell networks.
 Its UI takes too long to find the correct station.  "goto your appstore and get a real subway time app" is not a solution if you have an old phone that does not have an appstore anymore.
 I have never seen any not-an-app web-front end for subway time arrival data except the MTA's official [http://apps.mta.info/traintime3/index.html#/app/home](http://subwaytime.mta.info/index.html#/app/home) and [http://boerumhillscott.com/transit/](http://boerumhillscott.com/transit/) (not real time AFAIK).

 Tinymta uses the thinnest, oldest web standards (ES3/HTML4), so it works on almost every web browser in history.
 The recommended browser is any browser with Javascript support from 2001 or newer.
 In reduced functionality mode (no Javascript mode), it will work on any HTTP 1.1 HTML browser (after about 1995).
+It works with any dumb phone or flip phone made in last 15 years.
 It doesn't work with NCSA Mosaic because that only supports HTTP 1.0 and doesn't send a Host header.

+Regularly tested with Internet Explorer 5 (1999), Openwave 7 (2004 flip phones), Android 4 pre-Chrome ASOP browser (2012), and a ZTE Z233 4G LTE flip phone (a poorly designed Chrome 45 internally).

 Tinymta gets its arrival information from the same server as [https://new.mta.info/nearby](https://new.mta.info/nearby).
 If the MTA's server is slow, unresponsive, or down, both Tinymta and the official MTA "Nearby Stations & Stops" website equally do not work.

 ## Usage
 This client/website was intended so that you download the zip file and use the HTML pages from your own phone's internal storage (disk) and not from the web through a `http://` address.
 Although this website runs perfectly from [http://tinymta.us.to](http://tinymta.us.to) or its slightly slower backup host [http://site.tinymta.workers.dev/](http://site.tinymta.workers.dev/), it will be faster and more reliable if you run it from your phone's internal storage, especially on flakey 2G cell networks.
 Internal storage is faster, since the `Refresh` function will still call the tinymta webserver to check if the locally cached copy has changed or not (HTTP 304).
 Some older browsers will always refetch the tinymta HTML because of poor and old HTTP cache header support.

+On flip phones, pressing 0-9 on your keypad triggers menu options to open.
+Saves your fingers versus using Up/Down/Enter to pick links.
+Only the [http://tinymta.us.to](http://tinymta.us.to) has the numerical shortcut key hints on the left side but 0-9 shortcuts work on all dumbphone pages.
+Just try them on any page ≧◠ᴥ◠≦✊

 Typically, to run this site from phone internal storage, you only need 3 files: `stations.htm`, `stop.htm` and `stop_.htm`.
 Put all 3 files in the same folder.
 Open `stations.htm` on your phone.
 Navigate to your station.